renukapahade/flask-imagejobs/README.md

 A service implemented in Flask framework to process thousands of images collected from different stores.

-The service is implemented using the Flask framework, the REST API server is built using Flask and MySQL is used for storing the data.
+The service is implemented using the Flask framework, Celery, Redis and MySQL.
+The REST API server is built using Flask and MySQL is used for storing the data.

+Celery worker and the application/script are different processes and run independent of each other.
+Application/script and celery need some way to communicate with each other.
+For this Redis is used as a message queue.

+Application code puts the task in redis (as the message queue) from where celery worker fetches the task and executes it.

 ## How it works